greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/sharing_1_1.md

 ---
-description: >-
-  Collection can be shared with other users, which are then called collaborators, and this section describes the different commands that are related to sharing.
+description: Collection can be shared with other users, which are then called collaborators, and this section describes the different commands that are related to sharing.
+weight: 2
+date: '2025-06-12'
+title: Sharing 1 1
+aliases:
+- /docs/sharing_1_1/
+linkTitle: Sharing 1 1
+type: docs
 ---

 # Sharing